 James M. Neissa and Janet Riha Neissa Associate Professor of Urologic Oncology

-In laboratory and the clinic, the NYU Cancer Institute's Genitourinary Oncology Research Program's basic and clinical investigators are collaborating to:
+In laboratory and the clinic, the Perlmutter Cancer Center's Genitourinary Oncology Research Program's basic and clinical investigators are collaborating to:

 • Decipher the mechanisms of prostate and bladder carcinogenesis and tumor progression

 • Develop new methods for diagnosing bladder and prostate cancers